-Applying credit for Cultural Exploration to satisfy Honors SPICES requires a minimum of 75+ hours of time on task while supervised/mentored, have a stated goal to be reached by the end of the project, and be presented for a passing score of 80% or higher at the Experiential Learning Fair (ELF) in the spring semester.
+Applying credit for Cultural Exploration to satisfy Honors SPICES requires a minimum of 75+ hours of time on task while supervised/mentored, have a stated goal to be reached by the end of the project, and submission of an experience approval form.
 For more information on Honors College Experience requirements, visit the Experience Approval Process page.

 How Do I Find Cultural Exploration Experiences?

 - Honors College Study Abroad Programs.
 We routinely offer three programs to Mexico, Costa Rica, and Japan.

 - Visit the UTSA Education Abroad Website to look at all other study abroad opportunities.

 - Programs offered by the Multicultural Student Center for Equity and Justice .

 - Fully-paid international travel opportunities via The Office of Nationally Competitive Awards .

 There are tons of scholarship opportunities for study abroad, and many allow for students to apply for funding up to a year in advance, before they have committed to or paid for their program: